kpreid/timeline-ui/README.txt

 The implemented applications are:

   - A "calendar": user-created/editable events at specified times, which are automatically saved to disk.
-Interface is by the menu bar and right-clicking on events to delete them.
+Interface is by the menu bar to create events and right-clicking on events to edit or delete them.
+There are two calendars in the prototype; future work would be to add more.

   - "Memos": Text may be entered in field always at the current time; upon pressing Enter the text is recorded as an uneditable event at the current time.
-Memos are not saved to disk.

   - "Clock": an event always at the current time whose label is just a dash.